wp-plugins/imageshack-uploader/readme.txt

 = Does this plugin work with WordPress 2.0 =

 Maybe...
 I didn't test it, but the chances are high that it will work.

+= Does this plugin work with WordPress 2.5 =

+Yep, version 1.1 works fine with WP 2.5.

 == Screenshots ==